Learn / Blog / Article

 This discovery flew in the face of Peep’s original expectation that smaller companies would be more interested in the training.

-Understanding the why behind “it’s too expensive”
+Step #5: understanding the why behind “it’s too expensive”

 It turned out that the single biggest difference between customers who churned quickly and those who stuck around was company size.
 Larger companies stayed on as subscribers; smaller companies churned.